microsoft/CopilotStudioSamples/SharePointSSOComponent/README.md

 ```

-4. Build and deploy the component to your SharePoint environment
+4. Upload the component to your tenant app catalog and enable on your site

 For more detailed instructions, please refer to the [Installation Guide](./INSTALLATION.md).